Frequently Asked Questions about Scholarships

 Students cannot reaudition for scholarship consideration.
 Should a student wish to be reconsidered for a scholarship, they must withdraw their current acceptance and reapply for admission to Berklee.

-Entering student scholarships are renewable through eight semesters.
+Entering student scholarships (post-fall 2019) are renewable through eight semesters.
 Scholarship recipients are expected to maintain high academic and musical standards, as outlined in our scholarship policy (login required).

 - Diploma program: 120 credits